Sharky90/100-days-of-code/r1-log.md

 Read about 'CRUD' and how its inherent to almost every website.
 I was trying to create a new school by adding a class in the 'http://views.py' but nooooooooo code formater had to mess something up... will continue tomorrow... 🙃
 #100DaysOfCode

+// Day 81 December 27.
+Friday //

+Continued with 'CRUD' from yesterday and all I can say is that this will be a life savior for bigger projects together with Django.
+I have enjoyed learning about Updating ,Deleting and Creating Views and now is the time to make a clone project ... 😊👨‍💻
+#100DaysOfCode